What does carpal tunnel syndrome feel like?

 Filing a workers compensation claim for carpal tunnel syndrome can be complicated and it’s imperative you understand if your injury is considered to be an accident or occupational disease.
 If you’ve developed carpal tunnel syndrome as a result of your job, regardless of whether it was caused as a result of a single incident like an accident or over time as a result of the nature of your role, you should speak to us for the right legal advice to determins how much compensation you may get.

-Take our hand injury claim calculator and see what you might be able to get for a carpal tunnel compensation payout in QLD, VIC or NSW.
+Take our hand injury claim calculator and see what you might be able to get for a carpal tunnel compensation payout in QLD and the ACT.

 Real 5 star client Google reviews